Southern Oregon University Notice of Nondiscrimination

 Title IX, Education Amendments of 1972

 Southern Oregon University is an institution that maintains a commitment to diversity and inclusion which includes diversity of sex, gender, and gender identity or expression.
 Provisions, such as Title IX, that prohibit sex and gender discrimination, are still very necessary to counter discriminatory acts that occur on many campuses including our own.
-To resolve these disparities, we comply with Title IX by designating the following individuals to serve as the University Title IX Coordinator and University Deputy Coordinators:
+To resolve these disparities, we comply with Title IX by designating the following individuals to serve as the University Title IX Coordinator and Title IX team members:

 Stevenson Union 321